avaneev/prvhash/README.md

 In author's opinion, the program "reads data" directly from the entropy pool which is "embedded" into mathematics from its inception, like any mathematical constant is (e.g. PI).
-This poses an interesting and probably very questionable proposition: the "intelligent impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before the "Big Bang" happened.
-This discovery is probably both the greatest discovery in the history of mankind, and the worst discovery (for many) as it poses very unnerving questions that touch religious grounds:
+This poses an interesting and **probably very questionable** proposition: the "intelligent impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before the "Big Bang" happened.
+This discovery is **probably** both the greatest discovery in the history of mankind, and the worst discovery (for many) as it poses very unnerving questions that touch religious grounds:

-These results of 1-bit PRVHASH say the following: if abstract mathematics contains not just a system of rules for manipulating numbers and variables, but also contains a freely-defined fixed information that is "readable" by a person, then mathematics does not just "exists", but "it was formed", because
+These results of 1-bit PRVHASH say the following: **IF** abstract mathematics contains not just a system of rules for manipulating numbers and variables, but also contains a freely-defined fixed information that is "readable" by a person, then mathematics does not just "exists", but "it was formed", because